sallerli1/homework_UAV/README.md

 #### Constants and configurations

-Constants being used are stored in shared/constants.js, it contains default options of API, such as commands and compiling rules.
+Constants being used are stored in shared/constants.js, it contains default options of API.

+configurations are stored in src/config.js, full discriptions are written as annotation in this file
 #### UI

 UI is meant to parse commands and execute them, it contain the core of the program as its member,